opencv/opencv/modules/core/doc/operations_on_arrays.rst

 bitwise_not
 -----------
-.. cfunction:: void bitwise_not(const Mat\& src, Mat\& dst)
+.. c:function:: void bitwise_not(const Mat\& src, Mat\& dst)

-.. cfunction:: void bitwise_not(const MatND\& src, MatND\& dst)
+.. c:function:: void bitwise_not(const MatND\& src, MatND\& dst)

     Inverts every bit of array

     :param src1: The source array

-    :param dst: The destination array; it is reallocated to be of the same size and the same type as  ``src`` ; see  ``Mat::create``     :param mask: The optional operation mask, 8-bit single channel array;
+    :param dst: The destination array; it is reallocated to be of the same size and the same type as  ``src`` ; see  ``Mat::create``

-                     specifies elements of the destination array to be changed
+    :param mask: The optional operation mask, 8-bit single channel array; specifies elements of the destination array to be changed

 The functions ``bitwise_not`` compute per-element bit-wise inversion of the source array: